Rezney/irc_search/README.md

 1. Place "#fedora" or "fedora" ("#" sign is stripped away when processing) folder into "messages/" directory in irc_search root.
    Repeat the same for every channel you want in the DB.
 Channel will be named as per directory name.

 2. Run "feedb" django management command inside your container.

 ```
-# docker exec -it irc_search python3 django/manage.py feeddb -a
+# docker exec -i irc_search python3 django/manage.py feeddb -a
 ```

 Here we provide "-a" option in order to archive already processed files.
 If the option is not provided we will go through all the files again when feeding other logs though skipping them.

+Then you can for example set a "cronjob" for periodically updating and feeding new logs.

 ### Maintenance